-This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance, has availability this New Year and this Christmas and is on the present or past youth hostel page.
+This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance, has availability Christmas and is on the IHUK signage page and the present or past youth hostel page.

 MapView Nearby Hostels

-Twixmas has already been booked, but Bretton Hostel is still available for group bookings at Christmas and New Year.
+Twixmas and New Year has already been booked, but Bretton Hostel is still available for group bookings at Christmas.

 September 6th 2019

 Perched at 1200 feet on Bretton Edge, overlooking the historic village of Eyam in the Peak District.
 Bretton Hostel is modern and warm with glorious far reaching views over the edges and moors of the Dark Peak.
 Log burning stove, yoga studio and traditional county pubs an easy walk away.
-Group bookings only with 3 nights minimum stay over Christmas and New Year.
+Group bookings only with 3 nights minimum stay over Christmas.
 Festive prices are different to other times of year so please enquire 0779 238 5134.

 Sleeping 17 with reduced prices for groups less than 12.
 Duvets, pillows and bed linen provided.
 Well equipped kitchen.
 Lovely timber studio for additional space and workshops.
 A perfect place for relaxing and enjoying outdoor activities.